oliversssf2/ISEF_2021/plan.md

 ## The main file

-Basically a while loop with the algorithm and some stopping conditions.
+A while loop plus the algorithm and some stopping conditions.

+## Interactions between the dplm base class and the dplm environment class.